Law degrees and Law conversion courses

 Qualifying Law degrees in England and Wales

-In England and Wales, QLD courses must include the seven foundations of legal knowledge, English legal systems and legal research.
+In England and Wales, Law degrees must include the seven foundations of legal knowledge, English legal systems and legal research.
 Each subject must be passed, and the degree completed in six years whether it’s studied full- or part-time.
 Courses are currently recognised by the Solicitors Regulation Authority (SRA) on behalf of both the SRA and the Bar Standards Board (BSB), but see the bottom of this page for the coming changes.

 Exempting Law degrees in England and Wales

-Six universities offer the exempting Law degree: Huddersfield, Northumbria (for both solicitors and barristers), Pearson College London (validated by University of Kent), University of Central Lancashire, University of South Wales and the University of Westminster.
+Six universities offered the exempting Law degree: Huddersfield, Northumbria (for both solicitors and barristers), Pearson College London (validated by University of Kent), University of Central Lancashire, University of South Wales and the University of Westminster.

 Qualifying Law degrees in Northern Ireland